-More Covid-19 Deaths In Lincoln | KFOR FM 103.3 1240 AM
+More Covid-19 Deaths in Lincoln | KFOR FM 103.3 1240 AM

 courtesy of 1011Now

-Lincoln, NE (December 22, 2020) Mayor Leirion Gaylor Baird and the Lincoln-Lancaster County Health Department (LLCHD) today announced that four more residents have died from COVID-19.
-The total number of deaths in Lancaster County is now 141.
+Lincoln, NE (12-28-2020) Mayor Leirion Gaylor Baird and the Lincoln-Lancaster County Health Department (LLCHD) today announced that two more residents have died from COVID-19.
+The total number of deaths in Lancaster County is now 148.

-The deaths included a man in his 60s and two women in their 70s and 80s who were in long-term care facilities, and a man in his 90s who was hospitalized.
+The deaths included a woman in her 90s who was in a long-term care facility and a man in his 50s who was hospitalized.

-LLCHD reports 189 lab-confirmed cases of COVID-19 in Lancaster County today, bringing the community total to 21,295.
-Over the past 15 days, Lancaster County has averaged 157 new cases each day.
+LLCHD reports 86 lab-confirmed cases of COVID-19 in Lancaster County today, bringing the community total to 22,083.
+Over the past 15 days, Lancaster County has averaged 139 new cases per day.

 Visit COVID19.lincoln.ne.gov to access a dashboard that summarizes Lancaster County COVID-19 data.
 LLCHD also released the following information today: